PeiJueChen/jj-cli/README.md

 ```

-## Usage upload ios/platform
+## Usage upload ios/platform to appcenter
-* for: cordova app / capacitor app
+* For: cordova app / capacitor app
-* Before using, make sure that there is .apk/.ipa under the ios/android folder , Or set your apppath:  --apppath: xxxxx(./)
+* Before using, make sure that there is .apk/.ipa under the ios/android folder , Or set your apppath:  `--apppath: xxxxx(./)`

 ```ruby